install-it/it-claws/scripts/README.md

 - Set `TMPFS_SIZE` based on available memory to prevent mount errors.

 > [!IMPORTANT]
-> `--privileged` must be passed if tmpfs mount is enabled.
+> The docker option `--privileged` must be passed if tmpfs mount is enabled.